OFS/ofs.github.io/docs/hw/f2000x/dev_guides/afu_dev/ug_dev_afu_ofs_f2000x.md

 ### **2.2.
 Installation of Quartus and required patches**

-**Intel Quartus<sup>&reg;</sup> Prime Pro Edition Version 23.4** is verified to work with the latest OFS release release/ofs-2024.1.
+**Intel Quartus Prime Pro Version 23.4** is verified to work with the latest OFS release ofs-2024.1-1.
 However, you have the option to port and verify the release on newer versions of Intel Quartus Prime Pro software.

-Use Ubuntu 22.04 for compatibility with your development flow and also testing your FIM design in your platform.
+Use Ubuntu 22.04 LTS for compatibility with your development flow and also testing your FIM design in your platform.

 Prior to installing Quartus: